Lewis Dunk: 2014–2015: First-team renaissance

+2015–2016: Championship play-off failure

 Ahead of the 2015–16 season, Dunk continued to be linked a move away from Brighton, but the club stated that they would not be selling him.
 Amid the transfer speculation, he was fined by Brighton and was placed on the substitute bench throughout August.
-Eventually, Dunk ended the transfer speculation by signing a five–year contract, keeping him until 2020.
-He captained the side for the first time in the 2015–16 season, as Brighton lost 2–1 against Walsall in the second round of the League Cup.
-In the absence of Gordon Greer, he captained the club for the next five matches between 20 October 2015 and 7 November 2015.
+Eventually, Dunk ended the transfer speculation by signing a new five-year contract, keeping him at the club until June 2020.
+He captained the side for the first time on 25 August 2015, when Brighton lost 2–1 away to Walsall in the second round of the 2015–16 League Cup.
+In the absence of Gordon Greer, he captained the club for the next five matches between 20 October and 7 November 2015.
 In an FA Cup third round match against Hull City on 9 January 2016, Dunk gave away a penalty, as they lost 1–0, and three days later he made a mistake that led to a second goal of the game, in a 2–0 defeat against Rotherham United.
 Manager Chris Hughton said: "As regards to Lewis, he has been excellent for us.
 Making any mistakes is part and parcel of the game."

-Dunk retained his place in the first team for the side and was able to regain his form in the defence.
+Dunk retained his place in the team and was able to regain his form in the defence.
 He then helped to keep five consecutive clean sheets between 23 February 2016 and 15 March 2016 against Bristol City, Leeds United (in which, Dunk scored his first goal of the season), Preston North End, Sheffield Wednesday and Reading.
 He then scored two consecutive goals in two matches between 5 April 2016 and 11 April 2016 against Birmingham City and Nottingham Forest.
 He was sent off on two occasions throughout the 2015–16 season, both second bookable offence; the first one came on 15 December 2015 against Queens Park Rangers, drawing 1–1 and the second came on 2 May 2016 against Derby County for second bookable, drawing 2–2.
 The red card in the latter meant that he would miss the last game of the season, an away trip to Middlesbrough in winner-takes-all earning automatic promotion to the Premier League.
-Middlesbrough were ahead on goal difference and were promoted to the top flight after a 1–1 draw, with Brighton having to compete in the play-offs to fight for promotion.
+Middlesbrough were ahead on goal difference and were promoted to the top flight after a 1–1 draw, with Brighton having to compete in the 2016 Championship play-offs to fight for promotion.
 Dunk scored in Brighton's 1–1 play-off semi-final second-leg home draw against Sheffield Wednesday on 16 May 2016, however Brighton's 3–1 aggregate defeat condemned them to another season in the Championship.
-Despite this, he regained his first team place, playing in the centre–back position, throughout the 2015–16 season.
-At the end of the 2015–16 season, Dunk made forty–one appearances and scoring four times in all competitions.
+Despite this, he regained his first-team place and playing in the centre-back position throughout the 2015–16 season.
+Dunk made 41 appearances in the 2015–16 season, scoring four times.